 DANDY – Cut-away coat, with long tails, made in drab cloth, having a very deep collar and wide reverse.
 The coat is worn buttoned, fastening only with two buttons.
 Double-breasted white drill waistcoat.
 Tight-fitting doeskin breeches.
 High boots, with amber top.
 Stiff stand-up collar with white handkerchief cravat.
 The opening of the coat at the chest is sufficiently large to display the shirt front, and a black and red striped handkerchief is folded inside, forming a narrow rim between the shirt front and coat.
 Sugarloaf hat.
 Stick and glasses.

-DIRECTORY 1795 (Female) – A favorite style for fancy balls with many wonderful headdresses.
+DIRECTORY 1795 (Female) – Of the French masquerade balls costumes this one was popular for fancy balls and included many wonderful headdresses.
 The bonnets stood boldly from the face, like a spoon.
 There was the bonnet a la folle, with a tricolored butterfly bow at the top; and the casque hat, round without brim, worn over a Charlotte Corday cap.
 The hair beneath was inflated with steam.
 Directory style dresses – (1) Skirt of striped silk with one deep flounce; green pelisse scalloped at the edge, double-breasted, having pink cuffs and revers, and a double row of buttons to waist; ruffles and large jabot of crepe lisse and lace; large hat and feather; riding whip in hand; eyeglass. – (2) White satin dress, with panniers formed of loops of ribbon, with two pink satin belts, fastened with enamel buckle; plaited lawn fichu; long belts, fastened with enamel buckle; plaited lawn fichu; long suede mittens; white satin train mounted in box-plaits, lined with pink satin. – (3) Long skirt with very short-waisted bodice, the girdle coming from beneath low bodice; short sleeves; long gloves,; scant, round, brimless high hat with flowers at the top of crown. – (4) White satin skirt trimmed with rows of blue satin; tunic and bodice of striped blue satin, sash of buttercup satin at the waist; wide lace collar and shoulder cape; Leghorn hat with cornflowers.

 DIRECTORY CADET – Swallow tail coat of blue cloth, made double-breasted, and trimmed with gilt buttons.
 Full trousers, tucked in high boots, made with pointed toes.
 The vest is high to the neck.
 Wide cravat and beaver heat.